Daniil-Vl/ResNet_2bit_MNIST/README.md

 # ResNet 2bit MNIST

-Using PACT implementation to achieve $ \ge99.6 \% $  accuracy on MNIST dataset with ResNet model.
+Using PACT implementation to achieve more than 99.6% accuracy on MNIST dataset with ResNet model.

 ## Results
 Current achievements - ResNet 2bit with accuracy = 99.69% \